gmacario/python-accelerated/contrib/slides-revealjs/slides-python.md

 ### Assert

-* Check specific conditions at run-time
+* Check specific conditions at runtime

 * Ignored if compiler is optimizing (`-O` or `-OO`)